SynapseProject/synapse.docs/docs/run/setup.md

 |Name|Description
 |-|-
-|Service Name & DisplayName|These values are only used when Installing Synapse.Server as a Windows Service.
+|Service:Name & :DisplayName|These values are only used when installing Synapse.Server as a Windows Service.
 Provide uniquely named values to run multiple instances of the services side-by-side.
 The default values shown in the examples below will be modified to reflect Synapse.Controller or Synapse.Node (depending on role) under a default installation.
-Alternatively, you may specify values directly.   _Note:_ Each unique instance of Synapse.Server should be distributed to an independent folder.  _Note:_ Do not modify these values _after_ installation.
+Alternatively, you may specify values directly.   **Note:** Each unique instance of Synapse.Server should be distributed to an independent folder.  **Note:** Do not modify these values _after_ installation.
 You must first _uninstall_ the service, then modify and re-install.
-|Role|`Controller` or `Node` or `Server`
+|Service:Role|`Controller` or `Node` or `Server`
 |Web:ApiPort|Select a port value.
 |WebApi:IsSecure|Indicates if service is configured for SSL/TLS.
 |Authentication:Scheme|Authentication  options.
 See <a href="https://msdn.microsoft.com/en-us/library/system.net.authenticationschemes(v=vs.110).aspx" target="_blank">MSDN</a> for details.